asshole422/simple-first-person-template/README.md

 # Simple First Person Game template

-A really simple first person game template, that contains extremely basic stuff.
+A really simple first person game template, that contains really basic stuff.

-This template supports:
+This template contains:
-- Basic movement (crouching, running, walking, looking with your mouse, etc)
+- Player controller with basic movement (crouching, running, walking, looking with your mouse, etc)
-- Interactions
+- Interactions (Interactibles3D)
 - Basic pause menu
+- Basic main menu
+- Debug information menu (sort of)
-- that's it
+- that's about it

+This template contains really basic stuff you'd want for a first person 3d game (probably).

+## Getting Started

+Delete /test_scene_assets/ and TestPlace node in the main scene, and you're good to go.

+Documentation is located in the scripts themselves and in that "Search Help" button on top of your script IDE thing.

 ![God of the worlds, 2024 AD](test_scene_assets/cat_screenshot.jpg)

-This template contains all of the basic stuff you'd want for a first person game (probably)

-If you want to use this template, delete the test scene node, and the test scene assets.
-They are not nessesary for this template to work.
-Why would you keep them in anyway?

-Read the internal documentation (that "Search Help" button on your script IDE window thing) or the scripts themselves for more information.